 Checklist for Executors for Settling an Estate

 You Have Been Appointed Executor of An Estate in NYC.
 What do you do now?
-A basic checklist for executors for settling an estate, including a list of tasks to perform is below.
+Here is a basic checklist for executors for settling an estate, including a list of tasks to perform.

 Review Decedent’s Will Carefully.

 The first step on this checklist for executors is for the nominated executor to review the Will.
 Take note of the general bequests and specific bequests.
 A general bequest is a note from the Decedent to distribute a portion of assets to a person (e.g. I give 20% of my estate to Joe).
 A specific bequest is a note from the Decedent to distribute a particular item to a person (e.g. I give my diamond watch to my daughter, Jane).
 If there are specific bequests in the Decedent’s Will, you should immediately go and locate those specific items, take inventory of them, and hold them for safekeeping until you can distribute them.

 Also, take note whether the house is specifically devised or whether there is a directive that the house be sold and the proceeds distributed to certain people.
 There are special rules when real estate is the sole estate asset so please be mindful of those rules.

 Obtain a Bond, if Directed by the Court.

 The next step on this checklist for executors is for the executor to obtain a bond if necessary.
 A bond serves as insurance for the beneficiaries of the estate.
 Many times the Will is going to direct that the bond be dispensed with, but you should double check.
 If the Will directs that the bond be dispensed with, then there is no need for a bond.
 If the Will directs the imposition of a bond, then the steps for obtaining a bond vary according to the County where you are probating the Will.
 Some counties first want you to file your probate petition and then they will direct that you file a bond.
 Check with the county before you file.

 Checklist For Executors – Collect all of the Decedent’s Assets.